 Educational and Political Context

-We’re keeping a pulse on the educational landscape and the primary curriculum review, and hoping that our incredible teachers and school staff will continue to plan for broad, contextualised learning that stimulates children’s imaginations and engages them in critical-thinking and problem-solving.
+We’re keeping a pulse on the educational landscape and the primary curriculum, and hoping that our incredible teachers and school staff will continue to plan for broad, contextualised learning that stimulates children’s imaginations and engages them in critical-thinking and problem-solving.

-We think that Go-Givers has the potential to be the bedrock of all learning through SMSC provision (Social, Moral, Spiritual, Cultural learning) by cultivating an ethos of caring, concern and community connection.
+Go-Givers contributes to SMSC (Social, Moral, Spiritual, Cultural) learning.
+It cultivates an ethos of caring, concern and community connection.

 We’ve seen time and time again that Go-Givers helps teachers to deliver PSHCE (Personal, Social, Health & Citizenship Education) in a cross-curricular way.
 We complement the remit of PSHCE schemes such as SEAL and Healthy Schools, by extending the related citizenship elements and applying them to a wider societal context.
 For instance, issues of bullying in the classroom and playground open up learning opportunities for children to discuss power and politics between groups in society and between nation-states.